chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-over-periodic-hills/3d-flow-over-periodic-hills.rst

      set initial time 		             = 207
  end

 In this example, we enable the calculation of average velocities through the parameter ``calculate average velocities`` after a certain time of the simulation.
-In this case, this time is set to ``207`` as we allow for the flow to achieve some stability.
+In this case, this time is set to ``207`` as we allow for the flow to reach some stability.
 The results of the calculated values will be available in the ``.vtu`` files when opened with a visualization software.

 Boundary conditions
 ~~~~~~~~~~~~~~~~~~~~